15 Tips from Chefs on Creating the Perfect Burgers

 10. BUTTER THE BUN.

 The bun should always be toasted and buttered.
-Symon recommends a softer bun—he says to butter a challah or brioche roll and then put it on the grill.
+Symon recommends a softer bun—he suggests buttering a challah or brioche roll and then putting it on the grill.
 Waxman agrees, but he also suggests buttering the bun a bit more after you grill it.
 “People are always like, ‘what’s that flavor?’” he says.

 11. YOU CAN FLIP THE BURGER MORE THAN ONCE.

-It seems counterintuitive to flip the burger several times, but Lopez-Alt says it’s okay to flip the burgers a lot.
+It may seem counterintuitive to flip a patty several times while cooking it, but López-Alt says it’s okay to flip a burger a lot.
 “Flipping your burger repeatedly (as often as once every 15 seconds) encourages faster, more even internal cooking, shaving off as much as 1/3 of your grill time,” he writes.
 Blumenthal flips his burgers every 20 or 30 seconds.
 His reasoning for this: “It drives a much more even temperature through the meat.”

 12. SQUEEZE THE SIDES OF THE PATTY TO MEASURE DONENESS.

-Don’t cut into the burger to check if it’s done.
-Wiss says to squeeze the sides of the patty, not the top.
-The sides should “show some springy resistance for medium-rare.”
+Trying to determine if a burger is done cooking?
+Whatever you do: Don’t cut into the patty to check if it’s done.
+Chef Ken Wiss of Diner and Marlow & Sons suggests squeezing the sides of the patty, not the top.
+The sides should “show some springy resistance for medium-rare,” he says.
 You can also use a cooking thermometer to detect doneness—130°F is an ideal temperature for a medium-rare burger (pink and warm), while 150°F is good for medium-well.

 13. MAKE SURE TO MELT THE CHEESE ALL THE WAY.